ethantrott/hyperloglog-estimation/README.md

  goes through and manually counts the number of unique offenders, in order to determine the accuracy of the estimations

 ## main.py
- gets the values returned by each of the estimators and compares the estimation times and accuracies of each
+ gets the values returned by each of the estimators and compares the estimation times and accuracies of each. this is the file you want to run.